CousinoMath/blog/blog/einstein-godel-holt.md

 read.
 Not only is it approachable, but it does so while diving deep into the mathematics.
 The fact that the average reader will miss some of the finer points is alleviated by the fact that they are engaged.
-(Granted, this might be helped with an audiobook, as the listeners complete attention isn&rsquo;t required.)
-The book is a collection of essays by the author written in the style of &ldquo;cocktail party chat with a few marks on a napkin.&rdquo;
+(Granted, this might be helped with an audiobook, as the listeners complete attention isn’t required.)
+The book is a collection of essays by the author written in the style of “cocktail party chat with a few marks on a napkin.”

 After an introduction, the author starts with the titular essay.
 He describes who Einstein and Gödel are, and how they became friends at Princeton.
 The summary of their individual works is quite good.
-And the author mentions the tale when Gödel presented Einstein with a birthday present of a model of a spinning universe that allows for dopplegangers.
-The next chapter discusses the nature of time in light of Einstein&rsquo;s general relativity, how the theory precludes any synchroncous events which results in the lack of &ldquo;now&rdquo;
+And the author mentions the tale when Gödel presented Einstein with a birthday present of a spinning model of the universe that allows for doppelgangers.
+The next chapter discusses the nature of time in light of Einstein’s general relativity, how the theory precludes any synchronous events which results in the lack of “now” in time.
-in time.
-Holt discusses Einstein&rsquo;s eternalist view of time and how it fits with his theories.
+Holt discusses Einstein’s eternalist view of time and how it fits with his theories.

 In the fourth chapter, Holt discusses the Riemann Zeta hypothesis, which I found stunning.
-What is even more impressive is that the author actually explains what the hypothesis says.
+What is impressive is that the author actually explains what the hypothesis says.
 This is where Holt impressed me with the depth of his coverage of mathematics.
 Some other topics that the book covers are:

-- the neurscience of numbers and how our minds represent quantities through an examination of the work of Stanislas Dehaene, author of *The Number Sense: How the Mind Creates Mathematics*.
+- the neuroscience of numbers and how our minds represent quantities through an examination of the work of Stanislas Dehaene, author of *The Number Sense: How the Mind Creates Mathematics*.
-- Sir Francis Gaulton as the father of statistics and eugenics.
-His eugenic dreams ultimately dashed due to the statistical concept of &ldquo;regression to the mean.&rdquo; And a look at modern day eugenics via genetic engineering.
+- Sir Francis Galton as the father of statistics and eugenics.
+His eugenic dreams ultimately dashed due to the statistical concept of “regression to the mean.”
+And a look at modern day eugenics via genetic engineering.
-- Grothendieck&rsquo;s work in category theory and how the unending chains of abstraction impact mathematicians ability to grasp truth.
+- Grothendieck’s work in category theory and how the unending chains of abstraction impact mathematicians ability to grasp truth.
 - a discussion about why the Russians embraced the concept of infinity but the French did not.
-It posits that the fact that Russians that explored the infinite were mystics involved with a cult worshipping the name of god.
+It provides evidence for this in that Russians who explored the infinite were mystics involved with a cult worshiping the name of god.

 ## What the Book Does Well ##

+The book does a great job communicating the feeling of mathematics.
+Holt gets across the ethereal nature of mathematical knowledge.
+The book is filled with portrayals of both romantic genius and the not so romantic kind.
+I enjoyed the chapter on worshiping infinity and mysticism in mathematics, as I expect it may surprise some readers.
+I found myself stopping what I was doing to pay full attention while to listening to the audiobook.
+A smile that ran ear to ear grew upon my face.
+It was delightful to hear such an intelligent and detailed account of things like the life of Mandelbrot and Turing, as well as ideas like the four color theorem, the infinitesimal, and the string theory wars.

 ## What the Book Does Poorly (in my opinion) ##

-## Comments ##
+I didn’t care as much for the last chapters of the book as for the rest of the book.
+For, at the end of the book, Holt moved away from mathematical topics to purely philosophical ones.
+I wasn’t as attentive to these parts as others.
+Topics like are computers beneficial to we humans and moral sainthood felt extraneous to the overall theme of the book.

 0. Collection of essays, cocktail party chat with a few marks on a napkin.